Advising Clients about Facebook and Twitter

 The monitoring of potential state legislation is not limited to Shelby County.
 Chris Patterson, attorney for Oakland in Fayette County, said the city doesn’t want to be left out of any discussion about new school districts.
 He said officials are preparing a 20-year growth plan, and the Memphis school situation could affect Oakland.

-“There will be some level of exodus, no matter what the result,” Patterson said. “… Oakland wants to avail itself of some of that flight.
-We want to make Fayette an option rather than DeSoto County or Tipton.”
+“There will be some level of exodus, no matter what the result,” Patterson said. “… Oakland wants to Read the rest

 CNN Report: Study Shows Surgery Mix-ups More Common Than You Might Think